padpadpadpad/EdenMicrobes/README.md

 ## Contact

-This project is primarily a collaboration between Daniel Padfield (<d.padfield@exeter.ac.uk>) at the University of Exeter and Julian Donal at the Eden Project.
+This project is primarily a collaboration between Daniel Padfield (<d.padfield@exeter.ac.uk>) at the University of Exeter and Julian Donald at the Eden Project.